Jonathan Aitken: The Young Meteors

 Aitken himself in 2003 had a low opinion of the book: "In terms of style, it was certainly the worst book I've ever written".
-Yet the title was memorable: it was consciously adopted by Martin Harrison for a survey of the British photojournalism (including Bailey and McCullin) of about the same period.
+Yet the title was memorable: it was consciously adopted by Martin Harrison for a survey of British photojournalism (including Bailey and McCullin) of about the same period.

 Nazarbayev and the Making of Kazakhstan: From Communism to Capitalism

 In 2009 Aitken published a biography of Nursultan Nazarbayev, the President of Kazakhstan, with the subject's cooperation.
 The Diplomat observed that the publisher's note "describes Nazarbayev as a 'widely admired' leader, which is an interesting descriptor for a political leader who has never won an election deemed free or fair."
 Aitken received a Kazakh award for his "huge contribution to making Kazakhstan popular in the world and promoting its global reputation".

 The book sold only 466 copies and was widely panned by critics, The Guardian noting that the book "relies, for supporting evidence, on the good opinions of his [Nazarbayev's] friends (or of those too cowed to utter a word out of place).
 It becomes curiously tolerant when oppression, corruption and galloping megalomania are on the menu."
 The review also described it as "a fascinating, cleverly orchestrated snow job: quite probably the hagiography of the year."
 The London Review of Books wrote that the flattery within the biography ranged "from the banal to the cringing."
 Eurasianet wrote that it was a "hagiography" that was part of Nazarbayev's personality cult.

 In 2021, documents leaked in the Pandora Papers suggested that Aitken was paid £166,000 for writing the book by organisations with links to the Government of Kazakhstan, despite Aitken telling Reuters at the time of the publication "that he had not received any payment from the government."
 One invoice from Aitken's firm dated April 2009 for £33,333 is marked as "agreed final instalment fee for book project".